 Step 3:

 Push the soil as deep as possible into each hole, then cover it with more soil.
-Make sure there’s enough on top for your tomato plants to have room to grow!
+Make sure there is enough on top so your tomato plants have room to grow!

 Step 4: